 - 1. Adhere to all data reporting requirements stated in Article II, Section 31 of the contract. - 2.
 Complete narrative sections of semi-annual "progress reports" within 30 days of receipt - 3.
 Semi-annual "progress reports" will include, at a minimum, but not limited to the following data categories: - a.
 HMIS data quality: % missing - b.
 Participant demographic data, including race and ethnicity - i.
 All data points listed below will include a breakdown of demographic characteristics related to race and ethnicity - c.
 Average cost per household served (successfully and total) - d.
 Program-specific elements - i.
 Number of households served - ii.
-Bed/Unit utilization - iii.
-Rates of increased income and benefits - iv.
-Rates of Permanent Housing - 1.
-Maintenance of housing in program - 2.
-Exits to other permanent housing - 3.
-Relocations within program to another PH unit - 4.
-Post-exit follow-up PH retention rates - v.
+Average amount of time from first contact to program engagement - iii.
+Length of time between referral and first contact with participant - iv.
+Length of time between engagement and CHA assessment completed - v. % of those with at least one contact who fully engage with services - vi. % of those engaged who are navigated to permanent or transitional housing or connected with housing navigation provider - vii.
 Average cost per household served annually - e.
 Narrative responses to questions - i.
 What are some unexpected challenges you faced or strengths you have discovered as an agency? (consider including participant success stories) - ii.
 How is your agency working towards ensuring low-barrier programming?
 Have you seen a need to adjust services to make them more accessible? - iii.
 Please explain how you have been leading with race while reducing homelessness overall in the community - iv.
 Has your agency has made progress toward "building connections and coordinating with multiple systems of care to build a community of resources, easily accessible to all"?
 If yes, please describe how the need for the new connection was identified and the process of building the connection. - 4.
 Work with HST to continually improve on performance targets - 5.
-Conduct post-program-exit follow-up assessments at 6 and 12 months post-exit - a.
-Enter the results into HMIS - 6.
-Prepare an annual participant feedback report - 7.
+Prepare an annual participant feedback report - 6.
 Submit to monitoring for contract compliance